paulsears/web-reviews-api/README.md

 # APFM NestJS Template

-An opinionated, batteries included, template for rapidly building and deploying a new NestJS applications at A Place For Mom.
+An opinionated, batteries included, template for rapidly building and deploying new NestJS applications at A Place For Mom.

 [NestJS](https://nestjs.com/) is a TypeScript framework that can be used for both API and backend worker services, that includes support for GraphQL, Dependency Injection, Swagger, Scheduling (Cron), and many other features that we